jsiegenthaler/homebridge-eosstb/README.md

 * **Active Identifier**: The selected channel, 0 is the first in the list, 1 the next, and so on.
 See https://developers.homebridge.io/#/characteristic/ActiveIdentifier

 #### Controlling via the iOS Remote-Control
-Search for **Apple TV Remote** then select **Show Remote Control** Running the action **Show remote control for Shortcut Input** (when Shortcut Input is empty) will open the remote control with the last used device selected.
+Search for **Apple TV Remote** then select **Show Remote Control**.
+Running the action **Show remote control for Shortcut Input** (when Shortcut Input is empty) will open the remote control with the last used device selected.
 Instead of Shortcut input, you can also pass an empty variable.

 ## Thanks to